dustinpfister/blog_posts/_posts/phaser-tilemap-loader.md

 layout: post
 categories: phaser
 id: 287
-updated: 2018-09-26 21:16:46
+updated: 2018-09-27 07:42:11
-version: 1.3
+version: 1.4
 ---

-So tile maps are an important component of phaser that allows for making a map of fram index values from a sprite sheet, which is useful for many strategy and platform type games.
-In this post I will be covering how to load external data from a json file that can contain all kinds of data for a tile map which is useful for level design.
+So tile maps are an important component of phaser that allows for making a map of tiles that contain among other things frame index values, that can then be skinned with sprite sheet.
+So tile maps are useful for many strategy and platform type games, and any other kind of project where they might come in handy.
+In this post I will be covering how to load external data from a json file that can contain all kinds of data for a tile map, such as frame index data and other useful properties.

 <!-- more -->